 - The sun is also harsh on our cars!
 There’s lots of cars driving around Mackay with paint peeling off their rooves.
 Where possible park your car undercover or in the shade.

 - Opened food quickly spoils in the cupboards either due to the humidity, ants or a quick attack of the weevils – storage containers do the trick!

 - Kill any flies as soon as they enter the house!
-Within 12hrs we had maggots in our dishcloth – gross!!
+Flies lay eggs quickly and you don’t want to have maggots in your dishcloth within 24hrs – gross!!

 - Farmers markets are held at the show grounds Sat mornings from 6:30am for cheap fruit and vege

 - Troppo Markets are held at Mt Pleasant shopping centre undercover carpark once a month on the second Sunday of the month, they have arts, crafts, fresh fruit and veg, home cooked goods, clothing, handmade, gemstones, plants and some preloved stalls

 - Blue Water Lagoon is a MUST!
 Just up from Canelands shopping centre